Introduction to Wide Column Storages

 Column Families 🟩

-These could be the actual tables that would get stored if the table was normalized.
-These must be known in advance; it is possible to add a new family but it is an expensive operation.
-One can also add columns on the fly in the tables.
 Also columns have names (array of bytes, that are repeated a lot in the physical model, so they should be quite short!), not specific types as with RDBMS, those are called column qualifiers.
-We will see later in the physical level that both families and qualifiers are repeated in every key-value pair.
+We will see later in the physical level that both families and qualifiers are repeated in every key-value pair, which pushes towards a shorter names.

 Operations 🟩

 They have classical GET, POST, PUT, DELETE operations.
-The difference with RDBMS is that they also support range queries on the ID or timestamp for the versions, called scans.
+The difference with RDBMS is that they also support range queries on the ID or timestamp for the versions, called scans, differently from object stores or key value stores.

 Physical Architecture